jakespringer/experiments/README.md

 ### Automatic Dependencies

 Artifacts can depend on other artifacts.
 The framework automatically:
-- Computes the correct execution order
+- Computes the correct execution order via topological sort
 - Submits jobs in dependency-ordered tiers
 - Sets up Slurm dependencies between tiers